sanjay-xdr/pg-driver/readme.md

 ## Overview

 This project is a PostgreSQL driver for Node.js, written entirely from scratch.
-It aims to provide a minimal, transparent, and educational implementation of the PostgreSQL wire protocol, allowing Node.js applications to connect to and interact with a PostgreSQL database without relying on existing libraries.
+It aims to provide a minimal, transparent, and educational implementation of the PostgreSQL [Protocol](https://www.postgresql.org/docs/current/protocol.html) , allowing Node.js applications to connect to and interact with a PostgreSQL database without relying on existing libraries.